-- (a) Incentive payment of either eight weeks pay or \$6500 (whichever is greater) provided the employee departs within two weeks of a written offer from Council, made through the appropriate manager or divisional manager. - (b) This payment may be used by the employee for out-placement career counselling advice and assistance. - (c) Where it is in Council's interests, and the employee agrees in writing, the departure date of the employee may be delayed. - (d) The pay rate that applies to the incentive payment is the employee's weekly pay rate at the date of separation from Council. - (e) This absorbs the Notice of Termination entitlements.
+- (i) Incentive payment of \$6500 or eight weeks' pay, whichever is greater, provided the employee departs within two weeks of a written offer from Council, made through the appropriate manager or divisional manager. - (ii) This payment may be used by the employee for out-placement career counselling advice and assistance. - (iii) Where it is in Council's interests, and the employee agrees in writing, the departure date of the employee may be delayed. - (iv) The pay rate that applies to the incentive payment is the employee's weekly pay rate at the date of separation from Council. - (v) The incentive payment absorbs the Notice of Termination entitlements.